jimorc/jsdr/PROJECT_BUILD_INSTRUCTIONS.md

-# How to Build jSDR
+# How to Build jsdr

-The jSDR project is mainly written in C++ and uses CMake to build the project.
+The jsdr project is mainly written in C++ and uses CMake to build the project.
 This means that the project can be built either from the command line, or from just about any IDE that supports C++.